avia-haddad/avia-haddad/README.md

 <img src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" align="right" width="50%">

-I am a third year software engineering student at JCE.
+I am a forth-year software engineering student at Azrieli College.
 I am a strong team player, provide quality technical solutions in a timely manner with minimal supervision, and a quick self-learner.
+I enjoy coding and solving problems, am a great communicator, professional, dedicated and strive for excellence.
+Have a strong understanding of algorithms and data structure, as well as proficiency In Python, Java, C and C++.

 <br />